 The trigger switch is used to turn on the unit.
-Squeeze the trigger switch to operate the unit after lockout button has been pushed in.
+Squeeze the trigger switch to operate the unit after lockout button has been pushed forward.
 Release the trigger to turn the unit off.

-LOCKOUT BUTTON
+TRIGGER LOCKOUT BUTTON

-The Lockout Button is a control feature designed to prevent the motor from being accidently started.
-When the rear handle is gripped in a normal cutting position, the lockout button can be pushed in by the thumb, permitting the index finger to squeeze the trigger.
-It is not necessary to maintain pressure on the lockout button once the trigger has been engaged.
+The trigger lockout button is a control feature designed to prevent the motor from being accidentally started.
+When the rear handle is gripped in a normal cutting position, the trigger lockout button can be pushed forward by the thumb, permitting the index finger to squeeze the trigger.
+It is not necessary to maintain pressure on the trigger lockout button once the trigger has been engaged.

+BAR OIL CAP

-BAR OIL CAP/OILER ACTUATOR The oil cap is used to access the bar oil tank and pressed to supply oil to chain.
+The oil cap is used to fill the bar oil tank.

 CHAIN ADJUSTMENT SCREW

 The chain adjustment screw is used to adjust the chain tension.
-RECESSED PLUG